LG lithium-ion solar battery

 How to get the most out of a solar battery

-Time of use and other flexible rate tariffs charge different rates at certain times, meaning electricity is usually the cheapest during normal working hours and very late at night.
-Electricity is more expensive during peak demand times – generally between 4pm and 8pm.
-Households and businesses on this type of tariff may be able to benefit from lower rates for most of the day, and use their stored solar power to cover peak-period energy usage, rather than relying on the grid and paying higher peak rates.
-Most solar storage units can be set to automatically kick in between these hours, while some systems are compatible with apps that let you monitor and control when or how your stored solar power is used.
+Households and businesses on this type of tariff could use stored solar power generated from off-peak periods to cover peak-period energy usage instead of relying on the electricity grid and paying higher peak rates.
+Most solar batteries can be set to automatically work between these hours, while some systems are compatible with energy apps that let you monitor and control when or how your stored solar power is used.

 At the end of the day, making the most out of your solar battery will come down to taking advantage of the options available to your household or business.